cea-hpc/modules/doc/source/modulefile.rst

  The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

+.. mfcmd:: continue

+ This is not a modules specific command but another overloaded Tcl command and is similar to the :mfcmd:`break` or :mfcmd:`exit` commands except the module will be listed as loaded as well as performing any environment or Tcl commands up to this point and then continuing on to the next module on the command line.
+The :mfcmd:`continue` command will only have this effect if not used within a Tcl loop though.

+.. mfcmd:: exit [N]

+ This is not a modules specific command but another overloaded Tcl command and is similar to the :mfcmd:`break` or :mfcmd:`continue` commands.
+However, this command will cause the immediate cessation of this module and any additional ones on the command line.
+This module and the subsequent modules will not be listed as loaded.
+No environment commands will be performed in the current module.

+.. mfcmd:: getenv variable [value]

+ Returns value of environment *variable*.
+If *variable* is not defined, *value* is returned if set, ``_UNDEFINED_`` is returned otherwise.
+The :mfcmd:`getenv` command should be preferred over the Tcl global variable ``env`` to query environment variables.

+.. mfcmd:: is-avail modulefile...

+ The :mfcmd:`is-avail` command returns a true value if any of the listed *modulefiles* exists in enabled :envvar:`MODULEPATH`.
+If a list contains more than one *modulefile*, then each member acts as a boolean OR operation.
+If an argument for :mfcmd:`is-avail` is a directory and a *modulefile* exists in the directory :mfcmd:`is-avail` would return a true value.

+ The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
+It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

+ .. only:: html

+    .. versionadded:: 4.1

 .. mfcmd:: is-loaded [modulefile...]